tcaxle/dotfiles/Fitzwilliam/README.md

-These files are for Opafix's Compaq Presario CQ61, hostname: "FitzWilliam"
+These files are for Opafix's Compaq Presario CQ61, hostname "FitzWilliam"